AXErunners/axe/doc/contributing.md

 Please be as descriptive as possible when creating an issue.
 Give us the information we need to successfully answer your question or address your issue by answering the following in your issue:

-- **version**: please note the version of axe are you using
+- **version**: please note the version of AXE are you using
 - **extensions, plugins, helpers, etc** (if applicable): please list any extensions you're using
 - **error messages**: please paste any error messages into the issue, or a [gist](https://gist.github.com/)

 ### Closing issues

-The original poster or the maintainer's of axe may close an issue at any time.
+The original poster or the maintainer's of AXE may close an issue at any time.
 Typically, but not exclusively, issues are closed when:

 - The issue is resolved
 - The project's maintainers have determined the issue is out of scope